ualberta-smr/RefMerge/README.md

 ### 1. Create refactoring object

-* Create a new `RefactoringObject` in the refactoringObjects folder.
-For example, when adding extract method, we create `ExtractMethodObject`.
+* Create a new `RefactoringObject` class that implements `RefactoringObject` in the `src/main/java/ca/ualberta/cs/smr/refMerge/refactoringObjects`.
+For example, when adding extract method, we create `ExtractMethodObject` which implements `RefactoringObject`.
+The `RefactoringObject` class will store lal of the necessary information about the refactored program element, such as its signature.

 * Add it to `RefactoringObjectUtils` to create it from the RefMiner object.